linguacore-project/linguacore/README.md

-# LinguaCore v0.3 — executable foundation
+# DocuLing v0.3 — executable foundation

 A runnable foundation for an evidence-first language documentation platform.
 Bororo is the canonical demonstration project; the core contains no Bororo-specific business logic.